RhinoCodes/RhinoCodes/README.md

 - 🌱 I’m currently learning **Keyboards, all about Keyboards.**

-- 👯 I’m looking to collaborate on [my Carbon Caputer Project](https://discord.gg/KMa2GbdNa8)
+- 👯 I’m looking to collaborate on [my Carbon Capture Project](https://discord.gg/KMa2GbdNa8)

 - 💬 Ask me about **Keyboards, books, and anything space related!**